INTERNAL MEDICINE 101

 Blood - Wikipedia

 Blood is a body fluid in the circulatory system of humans and other vertebrates that delivers necessary substances such as nutrients and oxygen to the cells, and transports metabolic waste products away from those same cells.
-[1] Blood is composed of blood cells suspended in blood plasma.
+[1] Blood is composed of blood cells suspended in plasma.

 Blood: What It Is & Function - Cleveland Clinic